microsoft/PartnerResources/_docs/Skilling/index.md

 The Skilling & Hands-on Content section contains labs, videos, and other material desiged around topics like analytics, data, and app modernization.

+Have a suggestion, comment, or would like to contribute?
+[Use our form](https://forms.office.com/r/GZwiMqB3Zg) to contact us.
+Be sure to include an e-mail address if you'd like a reply.

 #### [Modern Analytics Academy](/PartnerResources/skilling/modern-analytics-academy)
 Modern analytics and data warehousing techniques, principles, and technologies available on the Microsoft Azure platform.
 The content will explore analytics in Microsoft Azure, Azure Synapse Analytics, data modeling and storage, event processing, data governance, and Power BI.
 Most recent content: